Next Unit of Computing: Kaby Lake-G

-Intel eighth generation NUC models, codenamed Hades Canyon, is based on their Kaby Lake-G processors with a TDP from 65 W to 100 W. It features a custom AMD GPU, based on Vega and Polaris technologies.
-They were launched in Q1/2018.
+Intel eighth generation NUC models, codenamed Hades Canyon, were based on their Kaby Lake-G processors with a TDP from 65 W to 100 W. This unusual processor was a multi-chip package, containing an Intel Kaby Lake H CPU, a custom AMD Radeon GPU, based on Vega and Polaris technologies, and 4 GB of HBM2 memory.
+The HBM2 memory was stacked and connected to the GPU via an embedded multi-die interconnect bridge (EMIB), a small silicon interposer embedded in the package.

+Hades Canyon was launched in Q1/2018.
+These NUCs had an unusually large 1.2-liter case (22 x 14 x 4 cm.)

 Coffee Lake-U

 Intel eighth generation NUC models, codenamed Bean Canyon, is based on their Coffee Lake-U processors with a TDP of 28 W. They were launched in Q3/2018.

 Cannon Lake-U

 Intel eighth generation NUC models, codenamed Crimson Canyon, is based on their 10 nm Cannon Lake-U processors.
-They come with Windows 10 Home x64 preinstalled along with a 1TB SATA3 HDD.
+They come with Windows 10 Home x64 preinstalled along with a 1 TB SATA3 HDD.
 They were launched in Q3/2018.
+These models come with either 4 or 8 GB of preinstalled, soldered-down, nonupgradable memory.